ChihLi/Bayes-Inverse-FIGP/README.md

 (Figure 4) is provided separately and will be briefly described at the end of this instruction.

+Please note that the results may differ slightly from those in the paper due to RMarkdown builds being sensitive to random variations.

 ##### Step 0.1: load functions and packages

 ``` r